w3f/research/docs/polkadot/implementors-guide/guide.md

 ## Parachains: Basic Functionality

-This section aims to describe, at a high level, the architecture, actors, and processes involved in the implementation of parachains.
-It also illuminates certain subtleties and challenges faced in the design and implementation of those processes.
+This section aims to describe, at a high level, the architecture, actors, and Subsystems involved in the implementation of parachains.
+It also illuminates certain subtleties and challenges faced in the design and implementation of those Subsystems.
 Our goal is to carry a parachain block from authoring to secure inclusion, and define a process which can be carried out repeatedly and in parallel for many different parachains to extend them over time.
 Understanding of the high-level approach taken here is important to provide context for the proposed architecture further on.

 The Parachain Host is a blockchain, known as the relay-chain, and the actors which provide security and inputs to the blockchain.